 The Teacher of the Year Clinic offer teachers an overview of the Teacher of the Year Program along with the application and selection process.
 Register for the June 1, 2015 clinic at Mylearningplan.
 For more information contact, [email protected].

-Each district in Missouri is eligible to submit an application for a teacher on staff for consideration for Missouri’s Teacher of the Year program.
+Each district and charter school in Missouri is eligible to submit an application for a teacher on staff for consideration for Missouri’s Teacher of the Year program.
 All certificated, full-time public school classroom teachers, grades Pre-K through 12, vocational/technical educators, guidance counselor, library media specialist, instructional coach, or similar position who actively engage in classroom teaching are eligible as nominees.
 School personnel whose major responsibilities are administrative or supervisory are ineligible.
 View the rubric to see how candidates are graded.